yoga and recovery logo path up a mountain

 A Yoga Practice That Builds Skills for Sober Living

 Yoga offers more than just a physical workout.
 For people in recovery, it can be a path to healing, self-awareness, and resilience.
 Whether you’re in the early stages of recovery or have been sober for years, yoga provides a grounding practice that helps soothe the body and mind while building resilience.
-In this 60-minute session, we’ll explore how yoga can support recovery by incorporating mindfulness, breathwork, and poses that encourage both physical and
+In this 60-minute session, we’ll explore how yoga can support recovery by incorporating mindfulness,

 Read More »